Skip to content

 Your Bill 124 questions

-We’re actively monitoring the status of Bill 124.
 Watch this page for updates as they become available.
 If you haven’t started your pension yet, see FAQs for working members.
-Updated March 22, 2024 at 2 pm.
+Updated April 23, 2024 at 5 pm.

 • If you’re eligible to receive the retroactive salary increase, ensure your former employer has your current address and other important details.
 They may need to reach you with additional information about the increase and payment process.